anandology/lambda-retreat/problem-sets/problem-set3/problems.md

 ```

 Can you help her by implementing the `iterative-process` procedure?

+Please note that you may have to implement the `last` procedure as well.

 **Problem 3** Rewrite the procudure `f` from the Exercise 1.11 using `iterative-process`.